The Lord is near to all who call on him, to all who call on him in truth. Psalm 145:18

 7 He departed there, and went into the house of a certain man named Justus, one who worshiped God, whose house was next door to the synagogue.

 8 Crispus, the ruler of the synagogue, believed in the Lord with all his house.
 Many of the Corinthians, when they heard, believed and were baptized.
-9 The Lord said to Paul in the night through a vision, “Don’t be afraid, but speak and don’t be silent; 10 for I am with you, and no one will attack you to harm you, for I have many people in this city.”
+9 The Lord said to Paul in the night through a vision, “Do not be afraid, but speak and do not be silent; 10 for I am with you, and no one will attack you to harm you, for I have many people in this city.”

 11 He lived there a year and six months, teaching the word of God among them.